capport-wg/7710bis/README.md

-   hijacking, this mechanism improves security by making the portal and its actions visible, rather than hidden, and reduces the likelihood that users will disable useful security safeguards like DNSSEC validation, VPNs, etc.  In addition, because the system knows that it is behind a captive portal, it can know not to send cookies, credentials, etc.  By handing out a URI which is protected with TLS, the captive portal operator can attempt to reassure the user that the captive portal is not malicious.
+   hijacking, this mechanism improves security by making the portal and its actions visible, rather than hidden, and reduces the likelihood that users will disable useful security safeguards like DNSSEC validation, VPNs, etc in order to interact with the captive portal.
+   In addition, because the system knows that it is behind a captive portal, it can know not to send cookies, credentials, etc.  By handing out a URI which is protected with TLS, the captive portal operator can attempt to reassure the user that the captive portal is not malicious.

+   Clients processing these options SHOULD validate that the option's contents conform to the validation requirements for URIs, including [RFC3986].

    Each of the options described in this document is presented to a node using the same protocols used to provision other information critical